 Our conversation ends here, but it will never actually end because our presences in the world and its affiliation to whiteliness as well as our constant struggle to deconstruct ourselves to engage with the amplifying effects of global racism cannot stop as long as we teach, unlearn, and learn.
-Anti-racist work is such that these ideas are something we will-we must-continually come back to in order to disrupt the racist structures that are present in the globalized classroom.
+Antiracist work is such that these ideas are something we will-we must-continually come back to in order to disrupt the racist structures that are present in the globalized classroom.
+And while we know that simply attempting to unlearn our own whiteliness is not enough-"we cannot simply unlearn privilege when the cultures in which learning take place are shaped by privilege" (Ahmed, 2004, n.p.)-we believe such an act is a critical start toward reshaping the structures in which racism is entrenched.
 In addition to there being no closure to this process, we also cannot say that our cases were successful if "success" means unity and harmony in the classroom; rather, we look for dissensus in the classroom in relation to race in the globalized classroom, for it is in the dissensus that there is space to unlearn and recreate.
 Our classes have taught us that we and our students are Others, but we have the power to create new space in the global classroom.
 This new space is not utopia but a differential space where our "bodily presences" communicate with Others.
 In addition to our bodily presences, there too are the behaviors rooted in a whitely epistemology we have to be cognizant of, as our narratives of instructors' (including our own) whitely ways of being's effects on students demonstrate.
 As teachers in roles of perceived authority, our whitely ways need to be examined.
-Though Frye (2001) is talking about the role of white feminists in the quote that follows, we believe her ideas are of particular importance for instructors more broadly to keep in mind as well.
+Though Frye is talking about the role of white feminists in the quote that follows, we believe her ideas are of particular importance for instructors more broadly to keep in mind as well.
 She wrote that:

 We have to avoid, or be extremely alert in, environments in which whiteliness is particularly required or rewarded (e.g., academia).
 We know we have to practice new ways of being in environments which nurture different habits of feeling, perception, and thought, and that we will have to make these environments for ourselves since the world will not offer them to us.
-We know that the process will be collective and that this collectivity does not mean we will blend seamlessly with the others into a colorless mass; women unlearning femininity together have not become clones of each other or of those who have been valuable models. (p.
+We know that the process will be collective and that this collectivity does not mean we will blend seamlessly with the others into a colorless mass; women unlearning femininity together have not become clones of each other or of those who have been valuable models.
+(2001, p.
 100)

-When as instructors we realize "another way of being is possible" (Frye, 2001, p.
-100), and reconsider how we make room for those other ways of being in our classrooms, we are helping to "transform consciousness" (Frye, 2001 p.
+When as instructors we realize "another way of being is possible," and reconsider how we make room for those other ways of being in our classrooms, we are helping to "transform consciousness" (Frye, 2001 p.
 100).
 In unlearning our own whiteliness and subsequent unearned authority, there is still space for difference, for radical equality.